 Before digging into this, we haven’t run A/B tests or anything like that because I’ve never found the value in it.
 Moreover, an A/B test could, at best, detect the presence of feedback but not the value of the feedback.

-- Post-cancelation personal email.
-To keep things simple and try to let people know that we care, I’d personally write an email to each cancelation.
+- Post-cancellation personal email.
+To keep things simple and try to let people know that we care, I’d personally write an email to each cancellation.
 When people replied, we’d get good feedback, but the response rate was incredibly low.

-- Post-cancelation Wufoo form.
-Not wanting to interfere with the cancelation process itself, we presented an exit interview form on the page that people landed on after canceling.
+- Post-cancellation Wufoo form.
+Not wanting to interfere with the cancellation process itself, we presented an exit interview form on the page that people landed on after canceling.
 Unsurprisingly, this generated very few results, and moderate value.
 The form took less than a minute to complete and was entirely on a single page.

 - Checkboxes + free-form text.
 This approach worked fairly well, but the labeling of the options drastically affected the quality of the feedback.
 Combine that with the fact that that the text-field was both visually and contextually separate from the options meant that few people did anything more than check a checkbox or two.
 Also, if people checked several checkboxes, there was no way for us to understand the weighting of each reason.

 - Personal appeal with radio-buttons and relevant free-form text.
 This is our current approach, and it has blow the others out of the water both in terms of quantity, almost 100% response rate, and quality, usually at least a couple of sentences of clarification.

 Our current option has made the cancellation process a bit longer, but still incredibly short, and the feedback is still entirely optional.
 Based on my experiences with the afore-mentioned approaches, I believe there are several key facets to our success with this approach.